Our approach to ESG priorities

 The top right, with significance to both business success and stakeholders, contains six topics "Advocacy, lobbying & public policy engagement", “Business ethics, corporate governance & risk management”, “Client satisfaction & financial protection”, “Cybersecurity & data privacy”, “Human capital – Diversity & inclusion, Employee wellness, health & safety, Fair wage & page equity, Talent acquisition & retention”, "Net Zero strategy – Low-carbon transition, Climate risk," "Supporting economic opportunities for diverse people and communities", and “Sustainable Finance”

 *These topics in the “ESG Materiality” Matrix are part of Bank of America’s three-pronged climate strategy.
 The overall focus is to help minimize our impact on the environment, support and enable our clients to achieve Net Zero Greenhouse Gas (GHG) emissions and assess and manage climate-related risks.
-For additional information, please review our TCFD report.
+For additional information, please review our Sustainability at Bank of America document.

 Notes: